Chair: James E Smith, Siskiyou County Agriculture Commissioner

 Musk and Scotch thistle treatment

 - Chemical and mechanical treatments were initiated on a project area of approximately 30,000 acres of Musk and Scotch thistle.
 Because it is so large, this site was originally designated as a containment and biological control site.
 The site is predominantly infested with musk thistle, but Scotch thistle has been increasing significantly.
-Siskiyou County Department of Agriculture partnered with Trinity National Forest to initiate the project and significant progress has been made.
+Siskiyou County Department of Agriculture partnered with Trinity National Forest to initiate the project.

 Organizations on WMA’s MOU